gloriading/move/README.md

 - click on a day with existing records brings the record show page
   + pop up a bootstrap modal with the record
   + show the record next to / below the calendar

--
+- in the new form, set a toggle so users do have to input daily -
 - friendly id